aws/karpenter-provider-aws/website/content/en/preview/reference/metrics.md

 ### `karpenter_interruption_received_messages`
 Count of messages received from the SQS queue.
 Broken down by message type and whether the message was actionable.

-## Machines Metrics

-### `karpenter_machines_created`
-Number of machines created in total by Karpenter.
-Labeled by reason the machine was created and the owning provisioner.

-### `karpenter_machines_disrupted`
-Number of machines disrupted in total by Karpenter.
-Labeled by disruption type of the machine and the owning provisioner.

-### `karpenter_machines_drifted`
-Number of machine drifted reasons in total by Karpenter.
-Labeled by drift type of the machine and the owning provisioner..

-### `karpenter_machines_initialized`
-Number of machines initialized in total by Karpenter.
-Labeled by the owning provisioner.

-### `karpenter_machines_launched`
-Number of machines launched in total by Karpenter.
-Labeled by the owning provisioner.

-### `karpenter_machines_registered`
-Number of machines registered in total by Karpenter.
-Labeled by the owning provisioner.

-### `karpenter_machines_terminated`
-Number of machines terminated in total by Karpenter.
-Labeled by reason the machine was terminated and the owning provisioner.

 ## Nodeclaims Metrics